Khyber Pass: Ancient history

-A number of historical invasions of the Indian subcontinent have been through the Khyber Pass, such as those of Darius I, Ardashir I, Shapur I and Anushirvan. later, Mongols such as Duwa, Qutlugh Khwaja and Kebek.
+A number of historical invasions of the Indian subcontinent have been through the Khyber Pass, such as those of Darius I, Ardashir I, Shapur I and Anushirvan, and later, Mongols such as Duwa, Qutlugh Khwaja and Kebek.
 Prior to the Kushan era, the Khyber Pass was not a widely used trade route.

 The pass has been traversed by military expeditions launched by empires such as the Achaemenids and Sassanids, as well as by nomadic invaders from Central Asia, including the Saka, Yuezhi, and White Huns.
 Indian empires rarely extended their control beyond the pass, with the Maurya king Chandragupta being an exception.

 The Khyber Pass has witnessed the spread of Greek influence into India and the expansion of Buddhism in the opposite direction.
 Despite military activities, trade continued to thrive there.
 The Khyber Pass became a critical part of the Silk Road, a major trade route from East Asia to Europe.

 The Parthian Empire fought for control of passes such as this to profit from the trade in silk, jade, rhubarb, and other luxuries moving from China to Western Asia and Europe.
 Through the Khyber Pass, Gandhara (in present-day Pakistan) became a regional center of trade connecting Bagram in Afghanistan to Taxila in India, adding Indian luxury goods such as ivory, pepper, and textiles to the Silk Road commerce.

+Islamic period

-During the Islamic period, Muslim rulers, including Mahmud Ghaznavi, Muhammad of Ghor, Timur, Babur, and Nader Shah used the Khyber and nearby passes for their invasions of Indian subcontinent.
+During the Islamic period, Muslim rulers, including Mahmud Ghaznavi, Muhammad of Ghor, Timur, Babur, and Nader Shah used the Khyber and nearby passes for their invasions of the Indian subcontinent.
 The Mughals attempted to control the pass but faced resistance from local tribes.
 Ahmad Shah Durrani was the last major Islamic conqueror to cross the pass, though his successors' campaigns had limited lasting impact.

-Finally, Sikhs under Ranjit Singh captured the Khyber Pass in 1837, with the Sikh general Hari Singh Nalwa constructing the Jamrud Fort to safeguard the pass.
+British rule

 In the 19th century, the British East India Company (EIC) aimed to secure the Khyber Pass from Russia as part of the Great Game.

 The region was contested during the Anglo-Afghan Wars, with control shifting between the British, Sikhs and Afghans.
+Sikhs under Ranjit Singh captured the Khyber Pass in 1837, with the Sikh general Hari Singh Nalwa constructing the Jamrud Fort to safeguard the pass.
 After the Second Anglo-Afghan War ended in 1880, the Khyber region came under British control, and the policy of paying local tribes to maintain the route's security was implemented.

 The British invested in infrastructure development, building roads, railways, and telegraph lines through the pass.
-For strategic reasons, after World War I, the government of British India built a heavily engineered railway through the Pass.
-The Khyber Pass Railway, from Jamrud, near Peshawar, to the Afghan border near Landi Kotal was opened in 1925.
+For strategic reasons, after World War I, the government of British India built the heavily engineered Khyber Pass Railway, from Jamrud, near Peshawar, to the Afghan border near Landi Kotal.
+It opened in 1925.
 A common phrase during British colonial period described the length of what was then British India as "Khyber to Kanyakumari".

 During World War II, concrete dragon's teeth were erected on the valley floor due to British fears of an invasion of India by the Axis powers.